Rankning the Top Ten Youngest Ballon d’Or Winners Ever

 La Liga Best Player

-The Ballon d’Or has been contested fiercely between the two greatest players of the modern era since Cristiano Ronaldo beat Lionel Messi into 2nd place in 2008.
+The Ballon d’Or has been contested fiercely between the two greatest players of the modern era since Cristiano Ronaldo beat Lionel Messi, considered one of the best playmakers ever to play the game, into 2nd place in 2008.
 A year later, the Argentinian maestro made his breakthrough.

 Topping 30 goals for the first time, Messi scored 23 under Pep Guardiola as Barca won the Spanish La Liga title, the Copa del Rey, the Supercoppa de España, the UEFA Super Cup, the FIFA Club World Championship, and, most thrillingly, the Champions League title.